exploring self-realization, sacred personhood, and full humanity

 Editor’s note: Dear Mother Church has a long history of this kind dark-spirited opportunism.
 Not uncommonly, the brotherhood and sisterhood service-orders were initially condemned by Rome, suspiciously viewed as competition.

 Or even a simple thing like the popularity of a song threatens the power-mad hierarchy.
 As discussed in "The Wedding Song" book, early on, the Church refused to allow it to be played at weddings, calling it "secular."
-However, so many brides insisted on having this music for their big day that the Church was forced to recant, and then, "in a 180," claimed it as their own, insisting that the song's message supports Church authority.
+However, so many brides insisted on having this music for their big day that the Church was forced to recant, sing a new song, and then, "in a 180," claimed it as their own, insisting that the song's message supports Church authority.
 It does nothing of the kind.

 We could offer many more examples of this ecclesiastical Machiavellianism.
 But we need to keep in mind that any politician, or any person, led by the dysfunctional "false self," is never interested, for its own sake, in any good work, any charitable effort, anything that might help society -- if that beneficence does not accrue to the account of the politician.
 The "Needy Little Me" will be against anything that it cannot dominate and does not contribute to its quest for power and control.